Coca-Cola Coliseum

-Coca-Cola Coliseum (also or formerly known as CNE Coliseum, Royal Coliseum, Ricoh Coliseum, Toronto Coliseum, or Coliseum) is an arena at Exhibition Place in Toronto, Ontario, Canada, used for agricultural displays, ice hockey, and trade shows.
+Coca-Cola Coliseum (also or formerly known as CNE Coliseum, Royal Coliseum, Ricoh Coliseum, Toronto Coliseum, or Coliseum) is an arena at Exhibition Place in Toronto, Ontario, Canada, used for agricultural displays, ice hockey, basketball, and trade shows.
 It was built for the Canadian National Exhibition (CNE) and the Royal Agricultural Winter Fair (the Royal) in 1921.
-Since 1997 it has been part of the Enercare Centre exhibition complex.
+Since 1997, it has been part of the Enercare Centre exhibition complex.
 It serves as the home arena of the Toronto Sceptres of the Professional Women's Hockey League and the American Hockey League's Toronto Marlies, the farm team of the Toronto Maple Leafs.
-It will also serve as the home arena of the Toronto Tempo when they debut in 2026.
+It also serves as the home arena of the Toronto Tempo of the Women's National Basketball Association since their debut in 2026.